proshevav/Real-time-Prompt-Categorization-API/README.md

 3. Activate the Virtual Environment
 - .venv\Scripts\activate

+4. Install Dependencies
+- pip install -r requirements.txt

-4. Run the Flask API Server
+5. Run the Flask API Server
 - python app.py

 The API will be available at http://127.0.0.1:5000.